mujeeb014/Networking_And_Configuration/README.md

 ## 🔍 Summary
 This topology demonstrates how to:
 - Categorize devices into Core, Distribution, and Access layers
-- Assign IP addresses to each network segment
-- Verify connectivity using the Command Prompt in Packet Tracer

 ## 📚 Author
 **Mujeeb Ur Rahman**